EthanDenny/ethandenny.github.io/src/content/blog/react-concepts-i-wish-i-understood.md

 - Components
 - Rendering and state

-I'll assume you don't know anything about React, but know the basics of HTML, JS, and CSS.
+I'll assume you know nothing about React, but know the basics of HTML, JS, and CSS.
 The only thing you need to know right now is that React will have an `App` function that works a bit like `main` in other programming languages:

 ### JSX